Photometric classification and redshift estimation of LSST Supernovae: Introduction

-In this paper, we use realistic LSST SN simulations to study the performance of SN classification with the Random Forest classification algorithm, using SN colors as features for the first time, together with parameters from a general function fit of the light curves.
-We are able to obtain a photometrically classified SN Ia sample that is 99\% pure.
+In this paper, we use realistic LSST SN simulations to study the performance of SN classification with the Random Forest classification algorithm, using SN colors as features for the first time, together with parameters from a general, model-independent function fit of the light curves.
+Features used in machine-learning algorithms are typically derived from the properties of fits to a light-curve model, such as SALT2 \citep{guy2007,guy2010}.
+However, the SALT2-like models have been tuned on SN Ia data, and therefore have encoded correlations between parameters such as stretch and color, which are not correct for core-collapse (CC) SNe.
+This could lead to biased features for the CC SNe and make it more difficult for machine learning algorithms to type them correctly.
+Therefore we investigate the use of a general function (which is independent of a specific SN model) to fit the light curves.
+Without utilizing the redshift information from SN host galaxies, we are able to obtain a photometrically classified SN Ia sample that is 99\% pure.
 We derive the photometric redshifts of the SNe by fitting their light curves using the SALT2 model with a nested sampling algorithm, and study the performance of this photometrically classified sample with photometric redshifts in constraining cosmology.
 We describe our simulations in Section \ref{sec:simulations}, our classification method in Section \ref{sec:classification}, our photo-z estimator in Section \ref{sec:photo-z}.
 The construction of a photometric Hubble Diagram is described in Section \ref{sec:cosmology}, followed by a summary and discussion in Section \ref{sec:summary}.